sonic-net/DASH/documentation/general/design/dash-architecture-view.md

 Previousley named *Sirius pipeline API*.

+> [!NOTE]
-We just capture the gist of it and then we link to the related Sirius pipeline API.
+> We just capture the gist of it and then we link to the related Sirius pipeline API.

 See related code at this location [sirius